Health Care Professional Information

 Studies also suggest that constituents of aloe, such as acemannan, aloeride, and di(2-ethylhexyl)phthalate (DEHP) have immunomodulating and anticancer effects (5) (7) (8).
 Emodin from Aloe vera inhibited cell proliferation and induced apoptosis in human liver cancer cell lines through p53- and p21-dependent pathways (4).
 In another study, Aloe-emodin enhanced the effects of radiation treatment (30).

-Concurrent administration of aloe with chemotherapy may prevent oral mucositis in patients receiving chemotherapy (23) and benefit those with metastatic cancers (20).
-However, data on external use of aloe products to alleviate radiation-induced skin damage are inconsistent (1) (2) (3).
-More research is needed.
+Concurrent administration of aloe with chemotherapy may prevent oral mucositis in patients receiving chemotherapy (23); and benefit those with metastatic cancers (20).
+However, data on external use of aloe products to alleviate radiation-induced skin damage are inconsistent (1) (2) (3) (32).

 - Cold sores